1; My name’s Matt Spector, and I hear voices in my head…

 “So what the hell’s a young rabble rouser doing at a club for stuffy law students?”

 “Law students aren’t stuffy!” she protested.
 I raised my eyebrow.
 “Maybe a little.”
 She continued.
 “Still, I don’t think it’s a law place.
 More a high society convention.
 Getting in there as a lawyer means you’ve made the big leagues.”
 I looked down at my bedraggled suit and tie.

 “Great, so I gotta find a way to sneak into a fancy party dressed like a homeless guy stole the clothes of a slightly better dressed homeless guy.”

 “Yeah…?” was her distinctly uncertain reply.
 I sighed, shifted my hat back up to the crown of my head, and stood up.

 “Time to get to work then.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Nathaniel AshleyWrite a Review